ghostcat404/Automatic-project-creation/README.md

    Go to github.com > Settings > SSH and GPG keys.
 Click New SSH key and paste copied content.

-5. Finalle go to terminal and add your private key to ssh-agent
+5. Finall go to terminal and add your private key to ssh-agent

     ```
     eval "$(ssh-agent -s)"